DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Method

-\paragraph{Background motion fields.} In the case of cardiac X-ray imaging, the background usually includes the heart and ribs, which don't experience significant displacement.
-Therefore, we use a B-spline with lower degrees of freedom to estimate the motion flow. \paragraph{Foreground motion fields.} As for the foreground, we observe that the contrast agent flows out from the catheter.
-Therefore, we consider the Eulerian motion field, as shown in Figure~\ref{fig:eulerian}, to be a more reasonable specification of blood flow behavior compared to the traditional motion field.
+{\bf Foreground motion fields.} As for the foreground, we observe that the contrast agent flows out from the catheter.
+Therefore, we consider the Eulerian motion field, as shown in \cref{fig:eulerian}, to be a more reasonable specification of blood flow behavior compared to the traditional motion field.